pulinduvidmal/pulinduvidmal/README.md

- Electronic and Telecommunication Engineering Undergraduate at University of Moratuwa, Sri Lanka.
+ Electronic and Telecommunication Engineering Undergraduate at the University of Moratuwa, Sri Lanka.

 ## Interest Areas